 Before I give you my time management tips for homeschool moms, I want you to know that this post will not be about ways you can fit 28 hours into your 24 hour day.
 This will also not show you how you can check off all the boxes in your planner each day.
 Like most of you, I am a busy mom.
-I am pregnant with my 7th child, we homeschool, I run this blog, serve at church, run a household, I’m married and I need my sleep.
+I have 8 children, we homeschool, I run this blog and another home business, serve at church, run a household, I’m married and I need my sleep.

 We talked a few days ago about creating schedules in your homeschool, and it is important to reiterate.
 You can set a homeschool routine, a cleaning routine, and/or a basic daily routine.
 The important thing is to have a schedule so everyone knows what to expect.
 Schedules change, but having one as the goal should be a priority.
 Make sure you put it down on paper!
 We all know how we get when our mom brains are too full!
 You can rest, knowing at some point during the week, everything will get taken care of.